The Tell-Tale Heart (1953 American film)

-The Tell-Tale Heart is a 1953 American animated psychological horror short film produced by UPA, directed by Ted Parmelee, and narrated by James Mason.
+The Tell-Tale Heart is a 1953 American adult animated psychological horror short film produced by UPA, directed by Ted Parmelee, and narrated by James Mason.
 The screenplay by Bill Scott and Fred Grable is based on the 1843 short story of the same name by Edgar Allan Poe.
 The British Board of Film Censors made this the first cartoon to receive an adults-only X certificate in the United Kingdom.

 Plot

 A murderer's increasing guilt leads him to believe he can hear his victim's heart still beating beneath the floorboards where he buried him.
 Seen through the eyes of the nameless narrator, the surrealistic images help convey his descent into madness.

 Production

 Paul Julian served as both designer and color artist for film, and Pat Matthews was the principal animator.

 In May 1953, pre-production started on The Tell-Tale Heart, which originally was intended to be a 3-D film.
 It is not known if the film was animated in this fashion, but it was not released in 3D.
 There is no reference to 3D in a technical trade review.
 Furthermore, the leaders on original prints of the film do not indicate it ever was part of a pair of 3D prints.